screwdriver-cd/guide/docs/about/contributing/getting-started-developing.md

 ### Step 1: Install Redis server and client

-> We uses [brew](https://brew.sh/) as a Package Manager for Mac, you need to have `brew` installed locally prior to proceeding.
+> We use [brew](https://brew.sh/) as a Package Manager for Mac, you need to have `brew` installed locally prior to proceeding.

 ```bash
 brew install redis